zlehmann/js-dom-and-events-acting-on-events-lab-v-000/README.md

   previous `retrieveEmployeeInformation` function and adds that string to a new list element which is appended to the `ul` with class "employee-list".

-- `addNewLiOnClick()`: This retrieves the employee information from the input.
+- `addNewLiOnClick()`: This adds the employee name as an li element on click and clears the input value.

 - `clearEmployeeListOnLinkClick()`: This empties out the employee list when "Clear employee list" button clicked.